“I tell the managers that hire me I guarantee change and an improved team. They have to have the level of awareness to continue the success”

 Tit-for-tat being that instead of seeing failure to complete the task or take your advice as resistance, you see the resistance as a chance to find cooperation and make a different suggestion.
 You keep differing your ideas until you find an area of cooperation then you continue to use that area repeatedly.

 What if it is your fault?

-When an organization development or change process doesn’t work and you know that you failed to provide the needed skills, process, capacity or support – you have learned something.
+When an organization development or change process doesn’t work, and you know that you failed to provide the needed skills, process, capacity, or support – you have learned something.

 Organization development can be a tough field.
 People do not have to take your advice, and you have to give it.
-You have to make the environment rich enough so that there are multiple choices that can work, and the person has to choose which option may work best.
+You have to make the environment rich enough so that multiple choices can work, and the person has to choose which option may work best.
 No one ever has to take your advice, even when they pay for it … no matter how much they pay.

 As an organization development consultant using process consulting skills and partnering for progress, knowing that you do not know what is best for someone else because you are not them, will show professional respect for the those you support through coaching and consulting.